Borgia Egan

-Borgia Egan (22 March 1876 - 11 February 1962) was a member of the Sisters of Mercy.
-She founded Mercyhurst College in 1926 and served as its first president.
+Mary Borgia Egan, R.S.M.
+(22 March 22, 1876 – February 11, 1962) was an American member of the Sisters of Mercy.
+She founded Mercyhurst University in 1926 and served as its first president.
 As an advocate of women's higher education, she believed that women should have the same chances and opportunities that men do.
 This was the foundation of her journey, along with her Catholic faith.

 Life

+She was born Catherine Egan on March 22, 1876 into a prominent family of DuBois, Pennsylvania.
+In 1891, at the age of fifteen, she joined the congregation of the Sisters of Mercy, then under the authority of the Bishop of Erie, who were based in Titusville at that time.
+After her novitiate, she was assigned to teach in Erie, Pennsylvania, and became a well-known and well-liked member of the diocese.
+When Catholic University of America started to admit Religious Sisters from teaching orders, she was among the first to apply, getting first her bachelor's degree, followed by a doctorate from Duquesne University.

-Borgia Egan was born on 22 March 1876.
-She graduated from Catholic University and Duquesne University.
-She joined the Sisters of Mercy in 1831, and brought the lessons from the sisters to Erie, Pennsylvania, in the year 1920.
-Egan became Mother Superior of the Sisters of Mercy in Erie, Pennsylvania and became a well-known and well-liked member of the Diocese of Erie.
-She was a very enthusiastic speaker for women's higher education and with the assistance and support of Bishop Gannon, she sought to establish an institution of higher education for women in Erie.
+In 1917 Eganwas elected as Mother Superior of the Sisters of Mercy of Erie.

+Egan was a very enthusiastic speaker for women's higher education and with the assistance and support of Bishop Gannon, she sought to establish an institution of higher education for women in Erie.

-She founded Mercyhurst College in 1926 and became the first president of the institution, serving from 1926 to 1962.
+Egan founded Mercyhurst College in 1926 and became the first president of the institution, serving from 1926 to 1927.
 She was known as the "6 foot nun" because she towered over all other students and faculty.
 She was described by her students as having "a towering stance and ready sense of humor combined with this intellectual prowess to make her an unforgettable woman."

-During her served time as President of Mercyhurst College, she suffered a stroke in 1956 and was hospitalized for three years after.
-Borgia Egan remained the president of Mercyhurst College until her death at age 84 on 11 February 1962.
+Egan suffered a stroke in 1956 and was hospitalized for the next three years.
+She died at age 85 on February 11, 1962.

-Sisters of Mercy

-The Sisters of Mercy, also known as the Religious Sisters of Mercy (RSM), were founded in 1831 by Catherine McAuley in Dublin, Ireland.
-She encouraged peace and harmony in all people.
-Born in Dublin Ireland, McAuley wanted to change the religious views of Dublin and to promote peace and safety for women and children.
-To carry out her mission, she created a house for religious worship, run and organized by other women like her.
-Titled, "The House of Mercy," this was a place for poor women and children to feel safe and was the foundation of the Sisters of Mercy.
-The three main values and purposes that McAuley wanted to enforce in the religious safe place were healthcare, education, and social welfare.
-The main goal of the Sisters of Mercy is to serve anyone who is suffering from illness, poverty, or struggling with day to day life.
-They have founded schools in countries like Ireland, United States, and Canada.
-There were over 11,000 members of the Sisters of Mercy across the globe in 2001.